 Thankfully, the TG862G-CT has a USB 2.0 port for including network-attached storage, and can support two simultaneous voice lines, so it isn’t totally bare bones.

-Even with the higher price of this unit, you will still be saving money by making the switch, especially if you’ve already signed a multiple year contract.
+Even with the higher price of this unit, you will still be saving money by making the switch from a rented unit, especially if you’ve already signed a multiple year contract with your ISP.

 4. Linksys CM3008 Cable Modem